 Ready to change your career and join the world’s next workforce?
 At Thinkful, we’ve got your back with various tech programs to get you equipped with in-demand skills.

-So here are some of the most popular coding positions available:
+Some of the most popular coding-related positions available are:

 Computer programmers are masters of Java, C#, C++, and Python.

 Both front-end and back-end web development roles require coding skills.

 Front-end developers are responsible for anything the user can see or interact with.
 This includes images, layouts, buttons, menus, content, and the entire look and feel of the site.